pistolla/bitjosef/projects/_posts/2018-02-10-maycentral.md

 ---

 ## Features ##
-1. Retrieve and manage MPESA paybill payment notification
+1. Retrieve and manage Mpesa pay bill payment confirmation messages
 2. Extract MPESA transaction details to generate a record
 3. Record keeping of payments and withdrawals in local storage
-4. Record keeping of expenses
+4. Record keeping of expenses that deducts from central fund
 5. Register church branches details and the phone numbers used for payment
 6. Register user who can use the system with different roles
 7. Assign roles to different users
+8. Send SMS reply messages using Android smartphone app

 ### Change Log ###